ThaBeanBoy/git-github-docs/REaDME.md

 Part 3 goes into how branches are made, and how to check out those branches (go into the branch).
 It talks about how to merge different branches.
 I didn't go over what happens when there are merge errors.
 My reasoning was that it would've overwhelmed my group members & in the event of a merge error, I would resolve it.
 Luckily there weren't any merge errors.

 ## Introduction to GitHub

+### Configuring git for GitHub

+This was a simpler document.
+It went over how to configure git for [github](https://github.com/) & confirming the user configuration.
+The configuration was done in the terminal.
+But I also showed how it could be done inside [Visual Studio](https://visualstudio.microsoft.com/).

+### Getting started with git

+I discussed 3 main topics in this section - cloning, pushing & pulling.
+This contained descriptions of how to perform these operations using [Visual Studio](https://visualstudio.microsoft.com/), [github](https://github.com/) & Git GUI.